SystemicEmotions/kubernetes-ingress/deployments/helm-chart/README.md

   - Git.
   - If you’d like to use NGINX Plus:
     - Build an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](../../build/README.md).
-    - Update the `controller.image.repository` field of the `values-plus.yaml` accordingly.
+    - Update the `controller.image.repository` field of the `values.yaml` accordingly.
+    - Set `controller.nginxplus` to true in `values.yaml`.

 ## Installing the Chart